Sean-Toroghi/SQL/README.md

 ## PARTITIN BY
 This is the second filter option in the window function.
 This method divides the dtaset into parts and limits the function's visibility to rows a portions of dataset that satisfies the condition in PARTITION BY clause.

 __Example__: given a dataset for an inventory, retrieve number of items in each category entered the enventory prior to '2024-01-01'.
-Here the aggregate function requires to be applied to each 'Product_category_ seperately.
+Here the aggregate function requires to be applied to each 'Product_category' seperately.

+If using subquery, the syntax becomes mroe complecated.
+We requrie to use two aliaces for the table (one inside the subquery, and one for main query) and use a WHERE clause inside subquery to apply the partitioning filer.

 ```sql
 SELECT